How to Be a Successful Virtual Mentor in a Remote Workplace

 4. Listen, listen, listen

 Listening is always important.
 But if there is a way for listening to go from a 10 to an 11 on a 1-10 scale, then a virtual mentoring relationship is the time to apply it.
-It takes concerted effort to build trust with someone at a distance.
+It takes a concerted effort to build trust with someone at a distance.

 You should also be open to sharing as well so that you connect and build a meaningful mentoring relationship with deeper trust, despite not seeing one another in person.